Avondale: It Takes a Village

 Urban Roots Blog — Avondale: It Takes a Village

-And, because we felt it was important to define terms and get the historical perspective, we asked Dr. Fritz Casey-Leininger, a retired University of Cincinnati history professor who has also interviewed Avondale residents.
-We asked about how the dramatic demographic transitions impacted the neighborhood; how redlining marginalized African Americans; and how white flight provoked blockbusting.
-We learned that between 1950 and 1960, the white population dropped from about 21,000 to under 9,000 while the black population soared from almost 3,500 to nearly 20,000.
+In our episode, Dr. Fritz Casey-Leininger, a retired University of Cincinnati history professor who interviewed Avondale residents as parts of his research, describes the dramatic demographic transitions that impacted the neighborhood.
+Between 1950 and 1960, the white population dropped from about 21,000 to under 9,000 while the black population soared from almost 3,500 to nearly 20,000.

 White Flight — the departure of whites from places (such as urban neighborhoods or schools) increasingly or predominantly populated by minorities

-Nowadays the business district in Avondale is along Reading Road, a terribly busy and congested arterial street that connects the neighborhood to other parts of the city.
-Back when the community was primarily Jewish, myriad synagogues and temples lined Reading Road as well as along neighborhood side streets.
-In fact, if you visit Avondale today, you can still see some of these buildings; however, many now serve as churches — a testament to the swift demographic shifts that left the neighborhood with many vacant religious buildings that were just waiting for a new purpose.
-Although most of the churches that used to conduct activities in former Synagogues have disappeared over time, their buildings and parishes possess a fascinating history that really shows how the Jewish and Black communities in Avondale worked together, even if just for a short time.
+Nowadays the business district in Avondale is along Reading Road, a busy and congested arterial street that connects the neighborhood to other parts of the city.
+Back when the community was primarily Jewish, myriad synagogues and temples lined Reading Road and other neighborhood streets.
+In fact, if you visit Avondale today, you can still see some of these buildings; however, many now serve as churches — a testament to the neighborhood’s swift demographic shifts.

-“the hospital has grown by leaps and bound”
+“The hospital has grown by leaps and bounds.”

-Between automobile congestion along the busy streets in Avondale and the immense traffic that passes by the neighborhood from I-71, it remains to be seen what the long-term effects of this new interchange will do.
+Between automobile congestion along the busy streets in Avondale and the immense traffic that passes by the neighborhood from I-71, it remains to be seen what the long-term effects of this new interchange will be.
 But what is obvious is that Sandra, Jan-Michelle, and Andria are doing everything they can to make sure the community’s voices are heard.
-We think they’re doing a fantastic job, and hopefully you will too!